 The Old Quarter streets are noisy whatever time of day; you can hire motorbikes, organise a tour, eat, shop, explore and best of all people watch.
 I could not soak up enough of this area.
 Every corner offered something new to photograph.
 Whilst the word ‘noisy’ might alarm you, once inside The Essence, it’s peace perfect peace.
 The Essence Hotel was so special that it has it’s own dedicated post!.

-If you get the chance to go – Take time to look up at the buildings as they seem to be strung together with phone lines and electricity cables, not something you would expect to see in the ‘elf and safety climes of UK but something clearly the Hanoiese are used to.
+Take time to look up at the buildings as they seem to be strung together with phone lines and electricity cables, not something you would expect to see in the ‘elf and safety climes of UK but something clearly the Hanoiese are used to.

 I liked the areas where the early evening women are sitting on their haunches to prepare fresh fish on the sides of the street.
 Women come out to do their shopping for dinner, men are walking home, young adults hurry back after their long days and they peer into these shallow bowls of freshly cooked fish.
 We couldn’t quite identify what was on offer but evidently it was a popular daily choice.

 As night time arrives the cafes and street corners are a hub of chat as locals and tourists alike sit side by side on low stools made more for the Vietnamese physique than the tall more bulky UK visitors that we are, but hey when in Rome!

 Beer Corner is exactly as its suggests a popular bar and street junction with the aforesaid low stools.
 Ask for draught Ba Hoi and a stool and for a few dong you have the recipe for perfect people watching but just keep your toes in as those mopeds have no fabourites!
 Tip – Imported bottle beer will cost you much more.